gzwongkk/va-framework/README.md

 ## Client
-The client services are provided by Vue-cli.
+The client services are provided by Vue 3.
 All codes below should be run under the "client" folder.

 ### Client Setup